georgeneculai/laravel-toolkit/README.md

 So not only can you see a history of what happened, but who did what, so there's accountability.

-Revisionable is a laravel package that allows you to keep a revision history for your models without thinking.
-For some background and info, [see this article](http://www.chrisduell.com/blog/development/keeping-revisions-of-your-laravel-model-data/)

 ## Working with 3rd party Auth / Eloquent extensions

 Revisionable has support for Auth powered by